 There are two keys to getting team members to embrace the learn, unlearn, relearn cycle.

 Once team members are over the initial hurdle of accepting why unlearning and relearning are necessary, it’s also important to provide the appropriate resources to facilitate this learning.
-This means offering team members relevant, up-to-date learning opportunities and creating a culture which embraces continual learning.
+This means offering team members relevant, up-to-date learning opportunities and creating a culture that embraces continuous learning.
 Managers and leaders should be heavily involved in this process, championing the learn, unlearn, relearn cycle, and providing support wherever appropriate.